Termdamp/CVM-/README.md

 # CVM++

-A mini programming language I built from scratch in C++ as part of the Even Semester Projects by Coding Club, IIT Guwahati.
+A mini programming language built from scratch in C++ as part of the Even Semester Projects by Coding Club, IIT Guwahati.

 The idea is simple you write code in a custom language (`.cvm` files), and this project handles everything needed to actually run it: reading the text, understanding it, converting it to instructions, and executing those instructions.
 No libraries doing the heavy lifting, just plain C++.